addr2data/aws-certification-prep/exercises/ex-002_BasicVpcConfig.rst

 Environment variable
 ~~~~~~~~~~~~~~~~~~~~
-Yep, make later commands easier by adding another environment variable.
-The InternetGatewayId is in the results above, under the key **'InternetGatewayId'**.
+Yep, another environment variable.
+In the output above, find the **'InternetGatewayId'** key.

 .. code-block::